 The portfolio.
 Understand the design language before making contact.

-The following inquiries are not considered under any circumstances and will not receive a response.
+The following submissions are not considered and will not receive a response.

 Requests to visit completed projects or contact previous clients.
 Every client of this practice is owed absolute confidentiality.
-Past commissions are not references to be inspected — they are private works.
-The portfolio is the reference.
+Completed commissions are private works.
+The published portfolio is the only reference the office provides.

-Inquiries from intermediaries who do not identify the owner.
-The practice engages only with the owner or a formally authorized representative whose identity is fully disclosed from the outset.
+Inquiries from intermediaries who do not disclose the owner’s identity.
+The practice engages only with the owner directly, or with a formally authorized representative whose identity and mandate are stated from the outset.

-Work without advance payment.
-No engagement of any kind begins before a retainer is in place.
-This is not negotiable and it is not a reflection of distrust — it is the structure that makes serious work possible.
+Any engagement without advance payment.
+No work of any kind begins before a retainer is confirmed.
+This is not negotiable.

 What We Take On

-The practice has delivered work across a range of typologies.
-The list below describes the categories the office has direct experience in — not the limits of what it will consider.
-A project that sits outside these categories but carries genuine architectural ambition will be reviewed on its own terms.
+The categories below reflect the practice’s direct experience.
+They are not limits.
+A project outside these typologies that carries genuine architectural ambition will be reviewed on its own terms.

 Palaces, Residences, and Compounds

-Private commissions of any scale, from single-family villas to multi-unit family complexes.
+Private commissions of any scale.
 The depth of the owner’s vision matters more than the footprint.

 Diplomatic and Sovereign Buildings

-Embassy and consulate architecture operating under bilateral institutional protocols.
-This typology demands a level of regulatory and diplomatic literacy that most practices do not possess.
-The office has delivered a completed design-and-build commission in this category.
+Embassy and consulate architecture under bilateral institutional protocols.
+This typology demands regulatory and diplomatic literacy that most practices do not possess.

 Military and Governmental Facilities

-Ministry buildings, command and control centers, operational and administrative complexes.
-Security, protocol, and institutional hierarchy are treated as design inputs, not constraints.
+Ministry buildings, command centers, and operational complexes.
+Security requirements and institutional hierarchy are treated as design inputs.

 Hospitality

-Ultra-luxury resorts, five-star hotels, and branded residential environments where the quality of spatial experience is the primary product.
+Ultra-luxury resorts and five-star hotels where spatial experience is the primary product.

 Cultural and Research Institutions

-Museums, visitor centers, research institutes, and academic buildings where the architecture must carry meaning beyond its function.
+Museums, visitor centers, and academic buildings where the architecture must carry meaning beyond its programme.

-Projects in categories that have not yet been designed well — production facilities, logistics centers, or infrastructure buildings that deserve architectural intelligence rather than generic engineering.
-If you believe your building deserves to be built differently, the office will listen.
+Production facilities, logistics centers, infrastructure buildings — anything that deserves architectural intelligence rather than generic engineering.
+If you believe your building should be built differently, the office will consider it.

 How Engagement Works

 The practice offers three contract structures.
-Which one is appropriate depends on the project and is discussed after initial alignment is confirmed — not before.
+The appropriate structure is discussed after initial alignment is confirmed.

 Design Only

 Complete design documentation and construction drawings.
-Execution is managed by the owner or a contractor of their appointment.
+Execution remains the owner’s responsibility.

 Design and Supervision

-Design documentation plus active site supervision to ensure that what is built corresponds precisely to what was designed.
+Design documentation plus active site supervision to ensure the built result corresponds precisely to the design.

 Design and Build